CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?
+Some people recommend making your software robust by working around problems automatically.
+This results in the software “failing slowly.”
+The program continues working right after an error but fails in strange ways later on.
+A system that fails fast does exactly the opposite: when a problem occurs, it fails immediately and visibly.
+If something unusually or unexpectedly occurs, let the software fail immediately instead of postponing the failure or working around the failure.
+The fail fast principle stands for stopping the current operation as soon as any unexpected error occurs.
+Adhering to this principle generally results in a more stable solution.
+The opposite to fail-fast is fail-silently.
+In most cases, adhering to the fail fast principle means we should shut down the application (probably, with a polite apology) in case of any unexpected situation.

+**Why Fail-Fast?**
+- Bugs are earlier to detect, easier to reproduce and faster to fix.
+- It’s faster to stabilize softwares.
+- Fewer bugs and defects will go into production, thus leading to higher-quality and more production-ready software.
+- The cost of failures and bugs are reduced.

+The longer it takes for a bug to appear on the surface, the longer it takes to fix and the greater it costs.
+Fail-fast is the principle behind many Agile practices:
+- **Test-driven development:** Writing tests to cover all the cases in which it would fail and all the requirements it has to meet, before even implementing it.
+- **Continuous integration:** An Agile practice in software development, where developers are required to integrate their current works into shared repository/branch several times a days.
+Each integration is verified by an automated builds, thus helping team to find and fix problems early.

 ## Computer Science